Reniori/pulze-mini-tone-generator/README.md

 like "pose mini" (Pulze Mini), "grab cab" (Custom IR), and "musketeer" (the guitar).
 The AI learned to read through the noise.

-The private side of the project — a 170-preset library across four tiers, a composition doctrine that encodes how presets should be voiced around my specific instrument — stays private.
-What you're looking at is the public core: the format knowledge, the catalogs, the writer, the decoder, and the verification suite, with device-factory defaults and none of my personal tone rules.
+The private side of the project — a 170-preset library across four tiers and a composition doctrine tuned to my own rig — stays private.
+What you're looking at is the general engine underneath it: the format knowledge, the catalogs, the writer, the decoder, and the verification suite, with device-factory defaults and no personal tone rules baked in.
 Publishing it at all was inspired by [THR-tone-architect](https://github.com/mctozal/THR-tone-architect), which proved that a hobbyist reverse-engineering toolkit for a single amp is worth shipping properly.

-One more thing belongs in the story, because leaving it out would be dishonest: the AI was wrong, repeatedly, and catching it was half the work.
-It once invented a "quantized 4-position knob" out of nothing because the numbers looked pretty, dressed the invention up with plausible analysis, and asked me to verify it.
-Two exported sweep files killed the claim in one turn.
-Another time it convinced itself thirty turns deep that a whole archive of work was missing, when its own extraction command had silently truncated.
-The project's most durable lesson: **AI confidence is uncorrelated with AI accuracy.** Everything either of us believed was treated as a hypothesis until the device confirmed it in bytes.
-That stance, not any single decode, is what made the output trustworthy.

 ## How the format was deciphered — working with an AI on an undocumented binary